gonzonia/MMM-BMW-DS/README.md

 * Free API key at `[https://pirateweather.net](http://pirateweather.net/)` (Required)

-* Run 'npm install request' from within module directory
+* Run 'npm install needle' from within module directory (if somone knows how to make it pick this up with an npm install, please let me know)
+*

 ## Config.js entry and options